Free State of Prussia: Justice

 In the judiciary, reforms remained limited even longer than they did in the police force.
 Many judges continued to support the monarchy.
-In political trials, left-wing defendants were regularly judged more harshly than those on the right.
+In political trials, left-wing defendants were regularly judged more harshly than those on the Right.
 One reason in particular for the hesitant intervention of democrats and centrists was respect for the independence of the judiciary.
 The autonomy of judges had been explicitly enshrined in the constitution.
 It made a fundamental republicanization of the judiciary impossible.
-Moreover, the Minister of Justice Hugo am Zehnhoff, who held the office from 1919 to 1927, had no real interest in judicial reform.
+Moreover, Minister of Justice Hugo am Zehnhoff, who held the office from 1919 to 1927, had no real interest in judicial reform.
 The authorities did, however, pay attention to the attitude towards democracy among new appointees.
 But the Free State did not survive long enough for it to have a noticeable effect.
-One estimate in 1932 suggested that only about 5% of judges were republican-minded.
+One estimate in 1932 suggested that only about 5% of judges were Republican-minded.